 The beginning of Ancient Greek Astronomy dates to the Ionian Age.
 Mesopotamia is rarely mentioned in the Ancient Greek writing sources, but astronomy studies in the Mesopotamian Seleucids era and Ionian age were on the same period.
 (Unat, 2013).
 The Greeks who first explained planetary motions with geometric-kinematic systems, were able to describe planetary systems at a level that could explain astronomical phenomena (Unat, 2013).
-Thus, it did not take long for the $\mu\tilde{\nu}\theta$ o ς (myths) and λόγος (logos) to separate in Ancient Greek.
+Thus, it did not take long for the $\mu \tilde{\upsilon} \theta \sigma \varsigma$ (myths) and $\lambda \delta \gamma o \zeta$ (logos) to separate in Ancient Greek.
 People used myths and epics for knowledge (getting information, and oral tradition.
 Information from mythological narratives remained valid even after the emergence of sciences.
 The term " logos " (reason) represents scientific thinking.
-Logos word was used in various meanings.
-6 It was used especially by the Sophists and Greek philosopher Heraclitus in the sense of the first power, the first principle in the universe.
+Logos word was used in various meanings.6 It was used especially by the Sophists and Greek philosopher Heraclitus in the sense of the first power, the first principle in the universe.
 It was the force that brought order to the primordial chaos.
 This corresponds to the first people thinking over the epic tradition.
 In this sense, it represents the cosmic flux in the meaning of a transition from chaos to order corresponds to the human thought which evolving from mythos to the logos phase7.
 Scientific thought and rational knowledge fully formed in Greek created a background that Western science.
 Greek curiosity (periergia)8 creates the roots of the tree of science.
 Theories about the cosmology of philosophers can be accepted as the beginning of astronomy in Greek.
 It has an important role to play in history of astronomy.
 The image of perfection reached the peak in Ancient Greek and it was accepted and carried to later times, especially through Aristotle's universe and Platonic ideas.
-The main reason why geocentric universe model which is Ptolemy placed the earth at the center of the universe cannot be rejected is expulsion of human from center of the universe (Fig. 3).
-This means acceptance of heliocentric universe model (Copernican) (Fig. 4).
+The main reason why geocentric universe model cannot be rejected is expulsion of human from center of the universe.
+This means acceptance of heliocentric universe model (Copernican).